SanjanaKumar07/Data-Vizualization-using-Synthea-Dataset/README.md

 - Developed calculated fields for key variables using custom formulas.

 ## Features of the Dashboard
-- Dashboard can be filtered across age group and gender
 - Hover over each metric to see a tooltip with information
 - All values in the output were cross verified with excel values using pandas (Jupyter Notebook path : csv/app.ipynb)